 Allison comes to see Paladin at the Carleton and the staff escorts her to Paladin's private suite.
-She analyzes Paladin by his furnishing, suggesting that he's a former soldier who likes his luxury.
+She analyses Paladin by his furnishing, suggesting that he's a former soldier who likes his luxury.
 Paladin kisses her, assuming that she's there for romantic reasons, but she explains that her father, Everett, sent her away from New Orleans.
 However, he just sent Allison a letter informing her that he's fighting a duel with a young beau, Graham Beckley.
 Everett is an old man who hasn't held a gun in thirty years and Allison wants to hire Paladin to return with her to New Orleans and defend her father.
 She figures that Graham will back down once he's confronted by a gunfighter and everything will be resolved.
 Paladin accepts, takes his fee, and gives her one last kiss before ushering her out.

 In New Orleans, Allison brings Paladin home to meet her father.
-Paladin claims that he's courting Allison and Everett explains that he took offense when Graham was too forward his daughter.
+Paladin claims that he's courting Allison and Everett explains that he took offense when Graham was too forward to his daughter.
 He then sent Allison away to San Francisco and accepted Graham's challenge to a duel.
 Undeterred by Paladin's contempt for the entire process of dueling, Everett invites Paladin to attend the duel, saying it's a casual affair with only fifty people there to watch.
 Paladin suggests that Everett call it off but the old man believes that Graham will withdraw his challenge rather than risk killing an old man and dishonoring himself.
-Paladin knows better when young men are confused, but Everett doesn't believe him and walks out.
+Paladin knows better when young men are concerned, but Everett doesn't believe him and walks out.
 Allison warns Paladin that her father is wrong and Graham won't back down, and kisses Paladin to convince him to continue.

 Convinced despite himself, Paladin goes to the Albatross Club and demands to meet with Graham, who is playing chess with his friend Harry.
 Paladin dismisses the whole thing as stupid and says that he's put a stop to it, but Graham takes offense at the gunslinger's attitude toward the fine old tradition of dueling.
 He tells Paladin, loudly enough so that the club members can hear, that he'll accept an apology from Everett, but Paladin tells him that the old man won't apologize.
 Graham says that the duel will proceed as planned and Paladin informs him that he'll fight in Everett's place.
 The young nobleman is shocked that Paladin is violating the dueling code but the gunslinger tells him that it's up to Graham to make the next move and walks out.